Chiesa di Sant’Ignazio di Loyola

-Flanking a delightful rococo piazza, this important Jesuit church boasts a Carlo Maderno facade and a celebrated trompe l’oeil ceiling fresco by Andrea Pozzo (1642–1709) depicting St Ignatius Loyola being welcomed into paradise by Christ and the Madonna.
+Flanking a delightful rococo piazza, this important Jesuit church boasts a Carlo Maderno facade and two celebrated trompe l’oeil frescoes by Andrea Pozzo (1642–1709).
+One cleverly depicts a fake dome, whilst the other, on the nave ceiling, shows St Ignatius Loyola being welcomed into paradise by Christ and the Madonna.

-For the best views of the fresco, stand on the small yellow spot on the nave floor and look up.
-The ceiling, which is, in fact, absolutely flat, appears to curve.
-But walk a little further into the church and the carefully created perspective stops working and the deception becomes clearer.
+For the best views of this dizzying work stand on the small yellow spot on the nave floor and look up.
+The ceiling, which is, in fact, flat, appears to curve.
+But walk a little further into the church and you'll see the carefully created perspective stops working and the deception becomes clear.